 Whenever I’m planning a trip I check my book and I’ve also begun to tick off the places that I’ve been.
 I keep the book at my mum’s and it’s the first thing I go for when I’m there for a visit.

 Love With a Chance of Drowning by Torre DeRoche – I LOVE this book.
-It’s an honest, funny and charming book about a reluctant traveller.
+It’s an honest, funny and charming book about a reluctant traveler.
 The best part is it’s a true story about a woman who falls in love and gives up her comfortable life to sail around the world.
 The only problem is she hates the sea and gets crippling seasickness.
 Although sailing the seven seas wasn’t for her.
 The experiences she has and the places she visits are described brilliantly and made me want to go hunting for an Argentinian to whisk me away on his boat…

 Although sailing the seven seas wasn’t for her.
 The experiences she has and the places she visits are described brilliantly.
 This book made me want to go hunting for an Argentinian to whisk me away on his boat.